AaronL1011/Assignments/Term_2_Workbook/README.md

 The protection of an applications information/data is extremely important as there are often legal obligations attached to protect the users and their online presence.
 Common forms of data protection include:

 - Authentication: Implementing a login system whether that be through Cookie/Session authentication, Web Tokens or OAUTH can go a long way in the protection of your data.
-By requiring a user to log in to perform certain actions, you are creating a barrier against intrusion from unrelated/unauthorised third-parties.
-Using the Devise gem will be a quick and secure way of ensuring proper authentication within my application.
+By requiring a user to log in to perform certain actions, you are creating a barrier against intrusion from unrelated/unauthorised third-parties. __Using the Devise gem will be a quick and secure way of ensuring proper authentication within ACME's rails application.__
 - Encryption: By disguising sensitive data using an encryption method, you can prevent the risk of potential intruders being able to read the plain-text in your databases.
 In the event that someone did gain access to your database tables, they would only be met with encrypted strings of text, which they would have no way of decrypting.
-Data within my application that needs to be encrypted will include user account information, and transaction information.
-The Stripe and Devise gem come included with the appropriate forms of encryption and security to protect against attacks.
+Data within my application that needs to be encrypted will include user account information, and transaction information. __The Stripe and Devise gem come included with the appropriate forms of encryption and security to protect each transaction and user account against attacks.__
 - Role Management: Setting certain permissions for specific roles is a fantastic way to limit and monitor the actions that users can take on your applications.
 Eg. You wouldn't want a low-level user having write access to important sections of your application, you would leave those permissions for moderators or administrators.
-In order to ensure appropriate permissions are assigned to users, I will need to set a specific administrator account for the management of the website, and make sure users are only about to read listings and alter their own listings.
+In order to ensure appropriate permissions are assigned to users, I will need to __set a specific administrator account for the management of the website, and make sure users are only about to read listings and alter their own listings.__

 __Ref__:
 - https://www.okta.com/security-blog/2019/02/the-ultimate-authentication-playbook/